croner-i-web/progression-framework/frameworks/engineering/ba.md

         - "Works as part of a team, focuses on tasks that contribute to team goals."

       - level: 3
+        criteria:
         - "Proactively suggest and implement better ways of working, good practice and encourage continuous improvement in the team."
         - "Creates analysis artefacts and frameworks for the benefit of all analysts."
         - "Delivers large well-defined tasks and solves small scope not-well-defined problems."
         - "Responsible for writing proposals."
         - "Identifies areas of analysis that can be improved and suggests improvements."
         - "Breaks down business change into independent deliverable features that give value, can be estimated and appropriately sized."
       - level: 4
+        criteria:
          - "tbc"

   - name: "mastery"